Register Spring Beans

 }

-• Line 1: You could specify bean's name in @Service or its bean is derived from class name with first character in lower case (e.g. authenticationServiceImpl in this case).
+• Line 1: You could specify bean's name in @Service or its bean is derived from class name with the first character in lower case (e.g. authenticationServiceImpl in this case).

 • Line 2: If you want to specify a bean's scope, use @Scope.
 For those beans used in composers, you should use scoped-proxy to ensure every time you get the latest bean.